dootless-th8/OOP-programs-with-turtle-graphics/README.md

 - [x] Implemented generating drawing with random types of polygons
 - [x] Implemented generating drawing with only one type of silhouette-esque polygons
 - [x] Implemented generating drawing with random types of silhouette-esque polygons
+- [x] No errors, if according to the doc files where there is no error handling